Nike Blazer Low '77 Jumbo Men's Shoes. Nike JP

 They say, "Don't fix what works."
 We say, "Perfect it."
-The hoops icon turned wardrobe superstar gets rethought with an oversized Swoosh, thick stitching and jumbo laces.
-It's classic simplicity meets big and bold—no wonder it's been praised by the streets since '77.
+The classic, streetwear superstar gets rethought with the Nike Blazer Low '77 Jumbo.
+Harnessing the old-school look you love, it now features an oversized Swoosh design and jumbo laces.
+Its plush foam tongue and thicker stitching embolden the iconic look that's been praised by the streets since '77.

 Nike Members get free shipping on every order.
 Sign up now